 Allegri’s dad is Augusto Allegri.
-Augusto is a responsible father who catered for his wife and children by working menial jobs at a seaport including lifting boxes with his bare hands.
-He is no doubts close to Allegri who speak well of him at any given opportunity.
+Augusto is a responsible father who catered for his wife and children by working menial jobs at a seaport, including lifting boxes with his bare hands.
+He is no doubt close to Allegri, who speaks well of him at any given opportunity.

 Massimiliano Allegri’s mother is Carla Allegri.
 She used to work as a nurse before taking up a job at a cleaning company to raise more money for the family’s upkeep.
 She sadly passed away in May 2018 at the age of 74.

-About Allegri’s Sibling: Allegri’s has not a single brother but enjoys the company of his loving younger sister called Michela.
-Unlike her elder brother, Michela has endearing qualities to her credit including being calm and outgoing.
+Allegri has not a single brother but enjoys the company of his loving younger sister called, Michela.
+Unlike her elder brother, Michela has endearing qualities to her credit, including being calm and outgoing.

-Many have over the years considered Allegri to be a cold and aloof individual.
-Little do they know that he decisively opted for detachment as it helps him to be a better manager.
+Many have, over the years, considered Allegri to be a cold and aloof individual.
+Little do they know that he decisively opted for detachment, as it helped him to be a better manager.